FPGA-MAFIA/fpga_mafia_wiki/docs/rvc/big_core/pmon.md

 - To do that we are going to use two csr counters:
    - `instret` - counts the number of instructions retired(executed completely).
    - `cycle` - counts the number of clock cycles.
+   -  Those Csr's are read only.
+They sample the machine mode csr's `mcycle` and `minstret`.

 Those hard wired counters have a size of 32 bits.
 Its important to say that RV32 spec allows us to extend their size to 64 bits by using two more counters: `instreth` and `cycleh`.
 - In our design, we name `cycle` and `cycleh` as `CSR_CYCLE_LOW` and `CSR_CYCLE_HIGH` respectively.